xcart/xcart-docs/_pages/kb_en/modules/amazon_pay/amazon_pay_addon_system_requirements_and_installation.md

 The addon can be obtained via X-Cart’s Marketplace.
 To install and enable the addon on your system, follow the general payment installation instructions.
 See {% link "Adding payment methods" ref_36BqwVSF %}

+{% note info %}
+Make sure your store is [configured to use HTTPS](https://kb.x-cart.com/general_setup/store_security/#step-2-use-ssl-certificates "Amazon Pay addon system requirements and installation") in both storefront and admin area.
+This is required for a proper Amazon Pay module functioning.
+{% endnote %}

 _Related pages:_

 *   {% link "Getting started with Amazon Pay" ref_hU2VNqiL %}